Ian-Kimori/Client-Side-Security/README.md

 Now you need to know where the variable like e.g `expando` came from.

 1. Press Ctrl + Shift + F (Global Search).

 2. In the search box that appears at the bottom, type: `var expando = ` or just `expando =`.

 3. Look through the results.
 You are looking for the line where expando is assigned a value for the first time.

+4. On the right side of the screen, look for the **Scope** section.
+It lists every variable active right now.
+Find `expando`.
+What is its value?

 ---